maltaweel/eBayScraper/README.md

 9. output

-The output folder used for outputting analysis results in the NER/dictionary model and merger outputs.
+The output folder used for outputting analysis results in the NER/dictionary model and merger outputs from src/merger.
 The file namedEntityTotal.csv is the merged scraped data file, while namedEntityMerged.csv is the merged output of the NER/dictionary results.
+The file nameEntity.csv is the single run output from the NER analysis.

 10. shp
 This folder contains a shapefile used to store data about different countries in the categories analysed for the NER results.
 The shapefile integrates NER/dictionary analysis data, using src/merger/mergeResults.py, to enable visualization of the results based on country.
 The data provide a dollar value of antiquities found in different countries as well as type of antiquities/cultural objects, the material in which these objects are made from, and the cultures in which they are associated.